 Music

-I run the Cambridge University Recorder Ensemble.
+I used to run the Cambridge University Recorder Ensemble.

 I used to direct the Queens’ Graduate Choir in Cambridge, with which I still sing; and also the now-defunct Queens’ Chamber Choir, a small group dedicated to early music.
 With these two groups I directed a number of major works, some of which have been recorded.
 You can watch the performances below.